Basics of the Medicare Advantage Plan

 Medical Savings Accounts (MSAs)

 If enrolled in a Medicare Advantage plan, you should still receive the same benefits offered by Original Medicare.
-Your plan may apply different rule, costs, and restriction on how care is delivered.
+Your plan may apply different rule, costs, and restrictions on how care is delivered.
 Make sure you understand your policy and the changes that apply.

 Some Medicare Advantage plans will offer benefits that Medicare does not cover such as dental and vision.
 Many plans will also bundle in Medicare D, the prescription drug coverage.